-You’d be forgiven for thinking that ensuring users aren’t subjected to bad content on dating sites and online marketplaces means waging war on trolling, nudity, and unsavoury content.
+You’d be forgiven for thinking that ensuring users aren’t subjected to bad content on dating sites, and online marketplaces mean waging war on trolling, nudity, and unsavory content.

 Sure, that’s a large part of it, but the fact is bad content has a broader meaning – it’s anything designed to harm or deceive users; images that can negatively impact their user experience, break their trust, or even – worst-case scenario – put them at risk of theft or abuse.

 Dating images at a glance

 Let’s start by looking at images used in dating apps and websites.